OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 This post assumes you're familiar with creating an Azure service principal, so that won't be covered.

-After the service principal is created, add it as an Azure account within Octopus Deploy.
+After the service principal is created, add it as an Azure account in Octopus Deploy.

 You need the following pieces of information to add it to Octopus: